-With profits skyrocketing in major markets like the US and China as well as globally, there is tremendous opportunity to enter the fashion industry.
+With profits skyrocketing in major markets like the US and China, as well as globally, there is a tremendous opportunity to enter the fashion industry.
 Fashion is one of the most profitable online shopping categories.
 The data that follows sheds light on this popular sector.

 Market Overview and General Statistics

-1. In 2024, the worldwide fashion industry is expected to generate US$770.90 billion in revenue.
+1. In 2026, the worldwide fashion industry is expected to generate US$957.31 billion in revenue.
 Statista

 4. It is anticipated that there will be 2.8 billion users in the fashion market by 2029.
 Statista